learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 #### OS X

-[Download the Source for this Lesson](https://github.com/learn-co-curriculum/ruby-gets-input/archive/1.0.0.zip) and open the directory in your text editor.
+[Download the Source for this Lesson](https://github.com/learn-co-curriculum/ruby-gets-input/archive/master.zip) and open the directory in your text editor.

 #### Nitrous / Command Line

+1. Open your Nitrous IDE.

-1. Go to your home directory by `cd ~` in your Terminal.
+2. Go to your home directory by `cd ~` in your Terminal.

-2. Clone this README's repository on GitHub with: `git clone git@github.com:learn-co-curriculum/ruby-gets-input.git`
+3. Clone this README's repository on GitHub with: `git clone git@github.com:learn-co-curriculum/ruby-gets-input.git`

-3. `cd` into the directory with: `cd ruby-gets-input`
+4. `cd` into the directory with: `cd ruby-gets-input`

-4. Open the directory in your file browser.
+5. Open the directory in your file browser.

 ## Project Structure